cucumber/docs/content/gherkin.md

 compare the *actual* outcome (what the system actually does) to the *expected* outcome (what the step says the system is supposed to do).

-The observations should be on *observable* output.
+An observation _should_ be on an **observable** output.
 That is, something that comes *out* of the system (report, user interface, message), and not something deeply buried inside it (like a database).

 Examples: